mingukkang/ENAS-Tensorflow/README.md

 **The string in the above code like "0 1 1 0 0 1 2 ~ " is the result of main_controller_child.py**

-**The first 14 numbers are for the architecture for conv layers, and the rest are for pooling layers**
+**The first 14 numbers are for the architecture for conv layers, and the rest are for pooling layers.**

 ## References
 **Paper: https://arxiv.org/abs/1802.03268**